3D Printed Lights

 1. Modelling in Rhino

-2. Slice the model using PrusaSlicer
+2. Slice using PrusaSlicer

 3. Print

 The next step is to provide the Prusa Mini with the .gcode file.
 This is an FDM 3D printer that extrudes a filament of plastic through a heated nozzle.
-This melts the plastic as the nozzle head moves creating lines and layers of plastic.
+This melts the plastic as the nozzle head moves, creating lines and layers of plastic.
 Printing often takes 15 hours or more and things can go wrong along the way.
-Common issues include thin strings of filament attached to the part as well as flat edges curling up from the printbed.
+Common issues include thin strings of filament attaching to the part as well as flat edges curling up from the printbed.
 This is why testing was done with different filaments, colours, and print parameters to achieve the best possible result.

 4. Assemble